 A must-read for anyone that calls themselves a feminist.
 This story narrates the entrapment of a woman who cannot make decisions about her own body because she is continuously overruled by male authorities.
 And it’s actually surprisingly subtle until you reach the story’s ending.

 I read this novel when I was having a rough time, so it served as a distraction from my own worries.
 I am actually grateful for this book coming into my life.
 The combination of the realistic and theatrical events is somehow strangely soothing.
 I think it has something to do with the focalisation (should research this more).
 At times I wish I could read this book again for the first time.

 A novel by one of my favourite Swedish authors, read in the original.
 (No, I’m not Swedish but I am skilled enough in the language to read fiction.)
 It is written as the diary of a general physician in Sweden, when abortion was still illegal.
 The historical context and insane intertextuality make this a very interesting read for any literature, anthropoly and history student.
 Sort of a lighter version of Crime and Punishment.

 People who have read my post about William Hope Hodgson will already know why this one made my top ten.
 I love the masculine imagery, balancing images of male social communities and their intricate regulations with images of pure physical brawniness.
 Also a recommendation for people studying gender theory.

 A girl’s book you say?
 Irrelevant.
 Anyone adoring Jane Austen has clearly never read the Brontës.
 This novel explores the less obvious facets of love and passion.
 One of the few novels I read again immediately after finishing it.
 Hell, I even kept reading it while crossing the road.
 Come to think of it, this one might have proved I have an addiction.

-So that’s my current list.
-It will inevitably change within the next few months, but for now it’ll do.
-To leave you completely bewildered: here is a link to Kate Bush’s song Wuthering Heights.
-She obviously got it…or maybe not.
+So those are my current favourites my current list.
+They list will inevitably change within the next few months, but for now it’ll do.